In this article Amanda shares her thoughts and advice about teaching jobs around the world. Join Amanda’s professional journey @AmandaWilks01.

 Language institutes are found around the world.
 These institutes focus on teaching English to children, teenagers, and adults at classes held in the language institutes.
 Language institutes are usually not the best-paying jobs and they usually aren’t strict on their requirements for teachers.

 They often offer teacher training if they use a proprietary system.
 By having a variety of classes with different age groups, teachers don’t get as bored.
 Language institutes can be a very good first job opportunity for aspiring teachers.

 Teaching at schools abroad is one of most lucrative ways to earn money teaching outside your home country.
 Teachers can teach at regular schools and universities or they can teach at international schools.
-For example, in Thailand, many schools have English programs where several classes like Maths, Social Studies, and Science are taught in English with native speakers.
+For example, in Thailand, many schools have English programs where several classes like Maths, Social Studies, and Science are taught in English with fluent speakers.

 The pay for teaching at a regular school is usually quite a bit less than teaching at an international school.
 International schools will pay teachers close to the same salary they would get in their home country but require teacher certification and a teaching degree while regular school may only require a Bachelor’s degree.

 For help on moving from teaching English in a local school, to teaching in an international school, read these questions and answers, written by Sammy Tame who lives and works in Cambodia.